sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

     </figure>
 </figure>

-9. Strip and tin all wires of the completed ESC (if not already done).
-This effectively amounts to stripping and tinning the other end of the red, yellow, and blue wires.
+1. Repeat the above steps for each ESC

-## Solder bullet connectors
+## ESC bullet connectors

+In this step you will solder bullet connectors onto the ESC wires and the motor wires so that you can easily connect them later on.

+### Review soldering tutorial

 Before beginning this section, please refer to a bullet connector soldering [tutorial](https://youtu.be/3oBy-jV9ajE).

-NOTE: You can use any setup to hold the bullet connector, so long as the setup is not thermally conductive.
+Note: You can use any setup to hold the bullet connector, so long as the setup is not thermally conductive.

-1. Gather the following parts:

-See: 4 completed ESCs

-See: 4 motors

-See: 12 bullet connectors, female

-See: 12 bullet connectors, male

-See: Heat shrinks (recommend 4mm in width)
+### Strip and Tin the ESC power wires

+1. Strip about 5mm from the ends of the red and black wires on each ESC

+1. Tin the red and black wires on each ESC

+### Solder the socket bullet connectors to the ECS wires

-2. For each ESC:
+For each ESC:

-    1. Solder a female bullet connector to each of the 3 ESC wires (i.e. red, yellow, blue).
+1. Solder a socket bullet connector to the end of each of the 3 ESC wires (i.e. red, yellow, blue).

-    2. Put a heat shrink over each solder joint.
-For female connectors: the heat shrink should cover the solder joint on one end and run the entire length of the bullet connector.
+1. Put a heat shrink over each solder joint.
+For socket connectors: the heat shrink should cover the solder joint on one end and run the entire length of the bullet connector.
 Apply heat to shrink the heat shrink.

 <figure>
-    <figcaption>Put Heat Shrinks on Female Bullet Connectors</figcaption>
+    <figcaption>Put Heat Shrinks on Socket Bullet Connectors</figcaption>
     <figure>
-        <figcaption>Female Bullet Connectors on ESCs (Ignore color of wires)</figcaption>
+        <figcaption>Socket Bullet Connectors on ESCs</figcaption>
         <img style='width:250px' src="photos/bullet_connectors_in_esc.jpg"/>
     </figure>
     <figure>
-        <figcaption>Female Bullet Connector with Heat Shrinks</figcaption>
+        <figcaption>Socket Bullet Connector with Heat Shrinks</figcaption>
         <img style='width:250px' src="photos/ESC_bullet_connectors_heat_shrinked.jpg"/>
     </figure>
 </figure>

+## Motor bullet connectors

+### Strip the motor wires

+1. Strip about 5mm from the ends of the three black wires on each motor

+### Tin the motor wires

+1. Tin the ends of the three black wires on each motor

+### Solder the plug bullet connectors to the motor wires

-3. For each motor:
+For each motor:

-    1. Solder a male bullet connector to each of the motor's wires.
+1. Solder a plug bullet connector to each of the motor's wires.

-    2. Put a heat shrink over each solder joint.
+1. Put a heat shrink over each solder joint.
 For male connectors: the heat shrink should cover the solder joint on one end and run only the short length of the cylindrical part.
 Apply heat to shrink the heat shrink.

 <figure>
-    <figcaption>Put Heat Shrinks on Male Bullet Connectors</figcaption>
+    <figcaption>Put Heat Shrinks on Plug Bullet Connectors</figcaption>
     <figure>
-        <figcaption>Male Bullet Connectors on Motor wires</figcaption>
+        <figcaption>Plug Bullet Connectors on Motor wires</figcaption>
         <img style='width:250px' src="photos/motor_with_bullet_connectors.jpg"/>
     </figure>
     <figure>
-        <figcaption>Male Bullet Connector with Heat Shrinks</figcaption>
+        <figcaption>Plug Bullet Connector with Heat Shrinks</figcaption>
         <img style='width:250px' src="photos/motor_bullet_connector_heat_shrinked.jpg"/>
     </figure>
 </figure>